syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 * The [`visible`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Visible) property of the node enables or disables the visibility of the node.

-The following code illustrates how to customize the appearance of the shape.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}